 Are there any other benefits?

 It also responds to your dog's body temperature, providing a more temperature controlled sleeping environment.
-That should mean less overheating in the night and less throwing of themselves onto the cooler floor.
+That should mean less overheating in the night and less throwing themselves onto the cooler floor.

 What do I need to know before I buy?

 So, when deciding which memory foam (MF) dog bed or mattress to buy you need to find out the thickness of the actual MF layer on the bed you are planning to purchase.
 When asking about the depth, make sure you understand how much of that depth is actual MF.
-If a foam base is also added to the bottom, which is fine, ask how much of the thickness is actually MF and how much is base foam.
+If a foam base is also added to the bottom, which is fine, ask how much of the thickness is actually MF and how much is standard base foam.

 Your dog's new memory foam bed should be treated as an investment so it is always a good idea to check whether the bed of your choice comes with any kind of inner liner (preferably removable and machine washable) to protect the foam inside.
 If your dog is elderly or slightly incontinent or has just had any kind of surgery, you might also like to make sure the liner is waterproof.
 A zipped outer cover is also a must, as you can't put, or probably even fit, a memory foam mattress into your washing machine.